databendlabs/databend/docs/doc/15-sql-functions/110-semi-structured-functions/as-type.md

 ## Return Type

-- AS_BOOLEAN: Boolean
+- AS_BOOLEAN: BOOLEAN
-- AS_INTEGER: Int64
+- AS_INTEGER: BIGINT
-- AS_FLOAT:   Float64
+- AS_FLOAT:   DOUBLE
-- AS_STRING:  String
+- AS_STRING:  VARCHAR
 - AS_ARRAY:   Variant contains Array
 - AS_OBJECT:  Variant contains Object